teerthiladdad/ODT-2026-Hands-Off/README.md

 ## 18.2 What Works Well
 - `[Point 1 The acceleration logic.
 It feels perfectly tuned to catch shaky hands.]`
-- `[Point 2 The pushrod mechanism.
+- `[Point 2 The shaft-sleeve mechanism.
 It handles the heavy MDF with ease.]`
 - `[Point 3 The counterweight pulley system which is sure to give a precise snap.]`

 ## 18.3 What Still Needs Improvement